alldaygzchen/typescript/readme.md

 ```

-- typescript class has public and private property(prevent property access from outside)
+- typescript class has public and private property (prevent property access from outside)

-- shorthand initialization and read on;y properties
+- shorthand initialization and read only properties (values cannot be changed)

 ```
 class Department{